 - Expect to work in groups of 4-8 people.

 - The bootcamps are intensive and require much work on the part of the PI (and Linda)

 - PIs get out of the Bootcamp what they put into it

-- The groups tend to be interdisciplinary.
-This has a significant upside.
-PIs are encouraged to find mentors with expertise in their field who can advise them on advanced scientific aspects of their research.
+- PIs are advised to find mentors with expertise in their specific field who can advise them on the technical and advanced scientific aspects of their research